-How Do People Join Militias?
-A Leaked Oath Keepers Roster Has Answers.
+How do people join militias?
+A leaked Oath Keepers roster has answers.

 “I think there’s a lot of people out there like that, who won’t qualify [for the military], but who really want to do it,” says a former Oath Keeper, who asked to remain anonymous for his safety.
 “They’re going to go do it on their own.”
 He explains that part of the Oath Keepers’ attraction to disabled veterans like himself is that it offers a way to serve beyond their time in the military, in the absence of other “boots on the ground fraternal organizations” that might provide outlets to carry out a drive to be “guardians and warriors.”

 University of Albany professor Sam Jackson, who published a 2020 book on the group, agrees this is a common pathway.
 “Some see it as a see it as a way to serve their country, which is part of what Oath Keepers recruit on,” he says.
 “For some, it’s a way to see friends.
-It can be like a VFW Hall”
+It can be like a VFW Hall.”

 But Jackson warns members can have darker, undisclosed reasons to join: “For others who are motivated by racial animus, the Oath Keepers can be an outlet to express that through too.”